Assistant Professor of English

 M.A., Ph.D., University of Virginia

-Professor Hailey teaches Medieval literature, including courses on Chaucer, Arthurian narrative, Middle English romance, the History of the English Language, and Old English language and literature.
+Professor Hailey has taught a number of writing and medieval literature courses.
 He has held several research fellowships, and publishes on the intersection of book and manuscript history with literary culture from the 14th through the 18th centuries, most recently contributing to the first critical edition of the poetry of Anne Finch, Countess of Winchelsea (d.
 1720).
 He is the designer/builder of the Hailey’s COMET portable optical collator, a primary tool for critical editors, and is a former Garlic King of Virginia.

 Sara Shallenberger Brown Professor of English